liweizhuo001/PDLMV/README.md

-Copyright 2021 by Southeast University.
+Copyright 2021 by Nanjing University of Posts and Telecommunications.

-Time: 24/5/2021 Author: Weizhuo Li   Mail: liweizhuo@amss.ac.cn
+Time: 28/5/2021 Author: Weizhuo Li   Mail: liweizhuo@amss.ac.cn

 # 1. Introduction：
 PDLMV is a tool for mapping validation by probabilistic reasoning and belief revision.
-The framework of project is based on AML (AgreementMakerLight) Eclipse Project.
+The framework of project is based on [AML (AgreementMakerLight)](https://github.com/AgreementMakerLight/AML-Project) Eclipse Project.

-Time: 1/4/2018

 # 2.Environment:
 Software: Java 1.7 or higher.